Victoria's Secret? Concealed Assets

 Source: L Brand's 10-Ks from 2013 to 2017 & Author's Calculations

-If I go back and use the $4.685 billion estimate the results increase but are still solidly below 8%.
+If I go back and use the $4.685 billion estimate, the results increase but are still solidly below 8%.

 Source: L Brand's 10-Ks from 2013 to 2017 & Author's Calculations